rtm516/GeyserMC-wiki/Floodgate.md

 ## Obtaining UUIDs for Floodgate players
 Check the server log for their UUIDs, or use [this method](FAQ#how-do-i-find-a-players-uuid-without-them-joining-when-using-floodgate).

-## Using the Placeholders
+## Using PlaceholderAPI
-If you're using the Bukkit version of Floodgate, download the placeholder plugin [here](https://github.com/rtm516/FloodgatePlaceholders/), using the placeholders should't require additional setup other than having [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed.
+If you're using the Bukkit version of Floodgate, download the Placeholder plugin [here](https://github.com/rtm516/FloodgatePlaceholders/).
+Using the placeholders shouldn't require additional setup other than having [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) installed.

 If you're using the BungeeCord version of Geyser, then you'll need to follow these steps:
 + Edit the floodgate config in your BungeeCord server and enable `send-floodgate-data` in it